 Six bars spread over four levels means grabbing a drink is less of a hassle than at other packed venues, and with reportedly more bathrooms than any other club in LA, getting rid of that drink is easier, too.

-Exchange and Create are the two EDM powerhouses in LA, with all the biggest names coming through one or the other.
+Exchange and Academy are the two EDM powerhouses in LA, with all the biggest names coming through one or the other.
 If you’re a fan of dance music we’d highly recommend you visit both!

 - There’s a bar downstairs and a couple of them upstairs – the one downstairs comes in handy when you’re going out for a smoke break or a bathroom break.